Elements of Entrepreneurial Culture: Simple Guide

 The vision and mission of entrepreneurial culture involve driving innovation, embracing flexibility, taking calculated risks, and fostering resilience.

-It also includes setting a clear direction and purpose, while adapting to changes in the environment.
+It also includes setting a clear direction and purpose while adapting to environmental changes.

 Vision and mission statements guide the organization’s decisions and actions, promoting a forward-thinking mindset and an openness to new ideas and opportunities.